nehoraibar/Adaptive-Cruise-Control-Fuzzy-Logic-/README.md

 # Running the Project

 1. Open MATLAB.
-2. Launch Simulink.
+2. Open the `matlab/` directory.
-3. Open **ACC_Controller.slx**.
+3. Load `ACC_Controller.slx`.
-4. Ensure the **ACC_Fuzzy.fis** file is located in the project directory.
+4. Ensure `ACC_Fuzzy.fis` is in the MATLAB path or the project directory.
 5. Run the simulation.
-6. View the generated scope outputs for velocity, distance, error, and acceleration responses.
+6. Inspect the generated scope outputs for velocity, following distance, spacing error, and controller acceleration.

 ---

-# Future Improvements
+# Future Work

 Potential future enhancements include: